RRFayad/next-course/README.md

   - we need to use useSession() - It makes a req to the backend to get auth status
     - Great!
 We built it, and now it's static again!

+#### New Topic Logic

+- We are going to create the logic to create new topics
+  - A btn 'New Topic' which will open a form in a modal, with form validation (in server actions) to then, we work in the topic search bar
+  - Our homepage will contain the postList and the TopicCreateForm

 #### Some Obs During the Development:

 - **Caching Issues: **During the development, it makes sense from time to time to run _npm run build_ and check the caching
 - We centralize 'repeated components' such as the navbar in the layout.tsx

+- **Styling:** Note how Stephen set the Home Page with a grid